 Make the Cheesecake:

 - Grind up crackers in a blender or food processor if necessary.
 Mix crumbs, sugar, salt and butter in a bowl until combined and press into the bottom and if you want, about an inch or two up the sides of a 10″ springform pan.
-Place in a preheated 350 degree (F) oven and bake for 10 minutes.
-Take out to cool.
+Bake for 10 minutes.
+Take out and cool completely.
 Turn off the oven.

-- Add in the sugar, flour and heavy cream and mix on low just until incorporated.
+- Add in the sugar, flour and heavy cream and and mix on low speed until fully incorporated, about 1-2 minutes.
 Do not over-mix as this will create more air bubbles which can contribute to your cake cracking.

-Small size: Bake for 2 hours.
-Then turn the over off, prop open the door slightly and let cool for 1 hour.
-Finally, place in your refrigerator and chill at least 12 hours.
+Small size: Bake for 5 minutes.
+Turn the oven down to 200 degrees (F).
+Bake for 45 minutes.
+Then turn the oven off, prop open the door slightly and let cool for 15 minutes.
+Finally, cover the top with plastic wrap, place in your refrigerator and chill for at least 12 hours.

 If you want to half the recipe, use 3 blocks of cream cheese and 3 whole eggs instead of a combo of eggs and egg yolks.